spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration.md

 # Edge OS Configuration

 The Edge installation process supports the ability for you to customize your operating system (OS) through the usage of cloud-init stages.
-You can supply Edge configurations during the edge host installation with the Edge Installer and at the operating system (OS) layer by customizing the OS pack.
+You can supply Edge configurations during the edge host installation with the Edge Installer and at the Operating System (OS) layer by customizing the OS pack.
 Once the edge host installation process is complete, the OS stages take effect during the boot-up process.

 <br />